daavsnts/fitness-tracker-svelte/README.md

 |-.prettierrc.cjs   # Customize your prettier settings
 |-aliases.config.js # All the aliases available in the project.
 Add more here
 |-index.html        # The root of the website
+|-ionic.config.json # A config so we can use ionic for livereload (and only that)
 |-package.json      # All dependencies here
 |-svelte.config.js  # Configure how svelte is built
 |-tsconfig.json     # Configure the typescript